epam/ai-dial/docs/user-guide.md

 ![](./img/marketplace-home-select.png)

-> **Please note**, that if you start a conversation and then remove the associated item from My Workspace, you will need to reinstate the item to continue the conversation.
+> **Please note**, that if you start a conversation and then remove the associated item from My workspace, you will need to reinstate the item to continue the conversation.
 A button will appear in place of the chat text box.
-Simply click this button to return the item to My Workspace and resume the conversation.
+Simply click this button to return the item to My workspace and resume the conversation.

 ![](./img/add-to-continue.png)

-### My Workspace
+### My workspace

 In **My workspace**, you can access all the applications, language models, and assistants that you have added in [DIAL Marketplace](#dial-marketplace).
-This area allows you to view and select items for your conversations, as well as remove them from the list.
-Additionally, you can [register](#add-custom-app) custom [applications](#custom-apps) here, which provides you with options for an extended range of actions.
+Here, you can view and select items for your conversations, as well as remove them from the list.
+Additionally, in My workspace, you can add [custom](#add-custom-app), [quick](#add-custom-app), and [code](#add-custom-app) apps.

+> Refer to [Application Types](#application-types) to learn more about DIAL applications.

 #### Add Custom App

 > You can also add custom applications using [DIAL API](https://epam-rail.com/dial_api#tag/Applications/paths/~1v1~1applications~1%7BBucket%7D~1%7BApplication%20Path%7D/put).

-If you want to use your custom application, you can register it in AI DIAL Chat or add using [DIAL API](https://epam-rail.com/dial_api#tag/Applications/paths/~1v1~1applications~1%7BBucket%7D~1%7BApplication%20Path%7D/put).
+If you want to add your custom application, you can do it in AI DIAL Chat or via [DIAL API](https://epam-rail.com/dial_api#tag/Applications/paths/~1v1~1applications~1%7BBucket%7D~1%7BApplication%20Path%7D/put).
 After adding a custom application, a JSON file describing the configuration of your application will be saved in a dedicated folder within a blob store account bucket assigned to your user account.
 These files can then be accessed by DIAL Core to facilitate the integration and operation of your applications.
 Configuration of a custom application matches DIAL Core dynamic configuration for applications.
 Refer to [Examples](https://github.com/epam/ai-dial-core/blob/development/sample/aidial.config.json) to view how it can look like.

 > **Important Requirement**: Custom applications must provide a chat completion endpoint for DIAL Core and adhere to the [Unified API](https://epam-rail.com/dial_api#/paths/~1openai~1deployments~1%7BDeployment%20Name%7D~1chat~1completions/post) standards to ensure seamless integration and functionality.

-##### To register application
+##### To Add Custom App

-1. Click **Add app** and select **Custom app**.
+1. In My workspace, click **Add app** and select **Custom App**.

 ![](./img/register-app.png)